rdksupe/depwner/README.md

 # Depwner by Team PwnedRaccoons

 ## Techinal Overview
 We have made an electron app which uses `chokidar` to constantly watch for filesystem changes.
-On any filesystem change (addition/modification), it scans the modified files for any malicious content using static hash analysis and yara rules.
+On any filesystem change (addition/modification), it scans the modified files for any malicious content.

+Two engines have been implemented for scanning-
+- Static Hash Analysis: Highly efficient and highly accurate (has practically no false positives) but a complex enough malware can fool this engine by modifying its file contents without making any significant change to the overall code, just enough to change it's hash.
+- Yara Rules Engine: A smarter way to check for threats, leveraging pattern matching, it can even detect the malware if it made some modifications to itself or malware embedded into other files.
+However, it is very CPU intensive, especially when dealing with a large number of files.

 ## Development Setup